pedrorgirardi/Pep/README.md

     // If you would like to add a custom suffix to the namespace of the view in the status bar.
     "view_status_show_namespace_suffix": "",

-    // True if you want to see the number of highlighted regions in the status bar.
+    // True if you would like to see the number of highlighted regions in the status bar.
     "view_status_show_highlighted": false,

     // If you would like to add a custom prefix to the number of highlighted regions in the status bar.
-    "view_status_show_highlighted_prefix": "Usages: ",
+    "view_status_show_highlighted_prefix": "Highlighted: ",

     // If you would like to add a custom suffix to the number of highlighted regions in the status bar.
     "view_status_show_highlighted_suffix": "",

     // It's unlikely to need to analyze scratch views,
-    // but you can run the command to analyze a view if needed.
+    // but you can run the command to analyze a view if you need it.
     "analyze_scratch_view": false,

     // True if you would like to analyse your project's sources when the plugin is loaded.